 Note: It’s a good idea to close the Word app down while you’re performing these steps.
 Once you start Word up again, it searches your Mac for available fonts, and the font you downloaded and added should appear in the list.
 If you’re not seeing it, restart your Mac.

-Typeface has a striking interface that immediately shows you a preview of all the fonts available on in a tiled view.
-It’s perfect for those times you need to see side by side comparisons of fonts, which can happen once you get really picky about the fonts you want to use.
+Typeface has a striking interface that immediately shows you a preview of all the fonts available in a tiled view.
+It’s perfect for those times you need to see side-by-side comparisons of fonts, which can happen once you get really picky about the fonts you want to use.

 Typeface allows you to add fonts, but has a really handy management feature: you can create and manage tags for fonts.
 If you’re wondering why you’d want to do that, there are tons of reasons.
 You could have preferred fonts for specific file types (like resumes) or even specific segments within a file type (like resume headers).